 Chocolate blonde is a mixture of both brown and blonde tones.
-Both darker and cooler than golden, caramel blondes, chocolate brown hair looks best with medium skin tones and either dark or light eye colours.
-By lightening or darkening the shades of blonde and brown used, however, this colour can be adjusted to suit just about anyone.
+Both darker and cooler than golden, caramel blondes, chocolate brown hair looks best with medium skin tones and either dark or light eye colors.
+By lightening or darkening the shades of blonde and brown used, however, this color can be adjusted to suit just about anyone.

 Caramel Blonde Hair

 Falling somewhere between a lustrous blonde and golden brown, caramel blonde is a warm, dark shade.
-This colour can look good on any skin tone but appears most natural on medium and dark complexions.
-The colour can be created by starting with a dark, gold blonde base and adding soft brown lowlights and beige highlights throughout.
+This color can look good on any skin tone but appears most natural on medium and dark complexions.
+The color can be created by starting with a dark, gold blonde base and adding soft brown lowlights and beige highlights throughout.

 Cherry Blonde Hair

 Cherry blonde hair features a rich red or “cherry” hue.
-More vibrant and deep in colour than strawberry tones, cherry blonde is less natural looking and more striking.
-Perfect for medium skin tones and brown or hazel eyes, this colour can be created by dying hair blonde and adding a cherry tone over the top.
+More vibrant and deep in color than strawberry tones, cherry blonde is less natural looking and more striking.
+Perfect for medium skin tones and brown or hazel eyes, this color can be created by dying hair blonde and adding a cherry tone over the top.

 Black Hair With Blonde Tips

-Black hair with blonde tips is one of the most striking hair colours.
+Black hair with blonde tips is one of the most striking hair colors.
 The dramatic look is ideal for ladies with lighter skin and dark eyes but can be worn by anyone.
-The look can be created with either ombre, dip dye or highlight techniques.
+The look can be created with either ombre, dip dye, or highlight techniques.